evgenyvinnik/Algorithm-Arena-Reprompted/README.md

 This project set out to answer a simple question: **Can modern LLMs implement complete, working applications from a single prompt?**

-Each week, [Algorithm Arena](https://github.com/Algorithm-Arena) publishes a programming challenge.
+Each week, [Algorithm Arena](https://github.com/Algorithm-Arena) published a programming challenge.
 Rather than solving these challenges manually, I gave two frontier LLMs — **Claude Opus 4.5** and **Gemini 3 Pro** — minimal prompts pointing to the challenge repositories and asked them to produce self-contained React components.

 ### What Was Tested